BetterWayElectronics/secure-wireguard-implementation/README.md

 what I have below, but ultimately as long as you understand it you should be fine.
 It also might be best to do this via the KVM, just in case you lock yourself out of SSH.

--  `sudo sudo i--ctstate RELATED,ESTABLISHED -j ACCEPT`
+-  `sudo iptables -A INPUT -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT`
 -  `sudo iptables -A INPUT -s 10.0.0.0/24 -p udp -m udp --dport 53 -m conntrack --ctstate NEW -j ACCEPT`
 -  `sudo iptables -A INPUT -s 127.0.0.1/32 -p udp -m udp --dport 53 -m conntrack --ctstate NEW -j ACCEPT`
 -  `sudo iptables -A INPUT -i lo -j ACCEPT`